atoonk/mysocketdocs/about/about.rst

 Username and Password protected (http/https) Sockets

 Live Stream of logs.
-We are showing you all requests in real-time, including the latency between our anycasted nodes and your origin server.
+We show you all requests in real-time, including the latency between our anycasted nodes and your origin server.

 Support for multiple origins per socket, ie. Load Balancing

 Build on a global anycast network
 ================================
-Mysocket.io has been built on a global anycasted network of **91 Points of Presence in 80 cities across 42 countries.** This helps you improve the availability and performance of the applications that you offer to your global users.
+Mysocket.io is built on a global anycasted network of **91 Points of Presence in 80 cities across 42 countries.** This helps you improve the availability and performance of the applications that you offer to your global users.
 Mysocket.io application services connect to use anycast network using various servers in North America, Europe, and Asia.
 All this provides us with the best possible low latency user experience and Instant regional failover, which results in an incredible level of high availability.

 Example use cases